 - 1. In WebObjects Builder, make the GuestList component window active. - 2.
 Choose Add Action from the pull-down list at the bottom of the window.
 In the panel, enter clearGuestList as the name of the action and set the page returned to null.
 Click Add. - 3.
 Choose View Source File from the pull-down list.

-A new component, GuestList.wo, has been added to the Web Components suitcase.
-Select GuestList.java in the Classes suitcase.
 You'll notice that there is a skeleton of the clearGuestList action method as well as the declaration for currentGuest that you created previously.

 4. Enter the following code before the return statement in clearGuestList: